Lists of Authorities and Citations Practice Note (GPN-AUTH)

 The intention of the hyperlink requirement was to utilise the List of Authorities to facilitate the accessing of authorities electronically.
 Some parties do not have easy access to reported versions of cases (that are accessible through subscription-only databases).
 Practitioners have also raised queries about whether the Court will be able to access hyperlinks to cases from specific subscription-only databases.

-Although the Court’s 12-month review period for feedback has not concluded (and will conclude in October 2017), given the queries about the hyperlink requirement, parties and practitioners are advised of the following new arrangements:
+Although the Court’s 12-month review period for feedback on the General Practice Notes has concluded, given the queries about the hyperlink requirement, parties and practitioners are advised of the following interim arrangements:

 - The Court does not require the List of Authorities to be hyperlinked but it remains as an option for parties to adopt if they consider it to be helpful, efficient and cost effective to do so; and